By Randy Harding

 Flats are known mainly for their comfort and versatility.
-They can be worn as every day or formal footwear.
-This type of women’s shoes’ most defining characteristic is their heel-less flat, thin sole which can be made of many types of materials, including leather, rubber, plastic, and wood.
-Their other defining characteristic is to be slipped on instead of strapped or tied.
+Wear them as everyday or formal footwear.
+This type of women’s shoes‘ most defining characteristic is their heel-less flat, thin sole.
+In addition, many kinds of materials, including leather, rubber, plastic, and wood, can be utilized.
+Furthermore, you slip them on instead of strapping or tying them.

 1.1 Ballet Flats

 In 1941, Claire McCardell, an American sportswear designer, had Capezio create a selection of flats for her collection.
-As a result, high-end retailers then began to promote the women’s shoes in their stores.
-The style really caught fire in the mid 1950’s when Brigitte Bardot donned a bright red pair in the 1956 movie “And God Created Women.”
+As a result, high-end retailers began promoting the women’s shoes in their stores.
+The style caught fire in the mid-1950s when Brigitte Bardot donned a bright red pair in the 1956 movie “And God Created Women.”